Skip to content

 The "value-add" strategy uses cap rate mechanics to create value: buy an underperforming property at a high cap rate (say 8%), renovate and re-lease at higher rents, and refinance or sell at the lower cap rate typical of well-performing properties (say 6%).
 The same 20,000 NOI values at 250,000 (at 8%) versus 333,000 (at 6%) — a 83,000 value creation purely from cap rate compression, before any actual improvement in NOI.
 Add NOI improvement from better rents, and the compound gain can be substantial.
 This is the entire thesis of professional property value-add investors.

-Higher management overhead (multiple rent collections, multiple tenancies, more repair calls).
+Higher management overhead (multiple rent collections, multiple tenancies, more frequent repair calls).

-Higher capex (more wear and tear, more frequent redecoration).
+Higher capital spending (more wear and tear, more frequent redecoration).

 The cap rate comparison that matters

 The most useful cap rate comparison isn't against similar properties — it's against your cost of capital.
-If you can borrow at 5% interest rate, a 5% cap rate property produces zero leveraged return (rent covers mortgage exactly, no surplus).
+If you can borrow at 5% interest rate, a 5% cap rate property produces no uplift from leverage — the levered return equals the 5% unlevered cap rate.
 A 7% cap rate with 5% debt produces 2% positive leverage before accounting for capital appreciation.
 A 10% cap rate with 5% debt produces 5% positive leverage.
 The debt market determines the floor cap rate that makes property investing worthwhile.
 When debt rates rise, minimum viable cap rates rise with them.

 What this calculator produces

 The tool computes cap rate from property value and net operating income.
 It doesn't adjust for vacancy, validate NOI calculations, or compare against market benchmarks.
-Use the figure as the standardised income-yield measure for comparing properties or evaluating a specific investment against your hurdle rate.
+The figure serves as the standardised income-yield measure for comparing properties or evaluating a specific investment against your hurdle rate.
 For full investment analysis, layer cap rate onto cash-on-cash return, expected capital growth, and risk assessment.

 Example Scenario